2022 United States House of Representatives elections in Virginia: Results

+By county and independent city

 District 5

 The 5th district includes the majority of Southside Virginia.
 Within the district are the cities of Charlottesville, Danville, and Lynchburg.
-The incumbent Representative is Bob Good, who was elected with 52.4% of the vote in 2020, after ousting then Representative Denver Riggleman in the Republican convention.
+The incumbent representative is Bob Good, who was elected with 52.4% of the vote in 2020, after ousting then Representative Denver Riggleman in the Republican convention.
 On November 8, 2022, Congressman Bob Good was re-elected.